shofiqtest/shofiqtest/README.md

 Here are some ideas to get you started:

-- 🔭 I’m full time Freelancer
+- 🔭 I’m full time Hosting Box
-- 🌱 I’m currently Python, Robotframework, Selenium Library
+- 🌱 I’m currently
 - 👯 I’m looking to collaborate on Software Testing Project
 - 🤔 I’m looking for help with New Testing Tools & System
 - 💬 Ask me about ...